 Note: During the driver installation process the screen resolution may change.
 Make sure you restart after the driver installation process, as instructed, in order to restore the original resolution.

-- 1. Click 1.Install Chipset Driver > Yes.

-- 2. Click Next > Accept > Install.

-- 3. Click Restart Now to restart the computer.
+- 1. Click 1.Install Chipset Driver > Yes. - 2.
+Click in the checkbox to accept the terms of the license agreement. - 3.
+Click Install. - 4.
+Click Restart Now to restart the computer.